 Step 7: Let all the glitter dry overnight and then the next day wipe the glitter on the card carefully with a Swiffer cloth of any kind of soft towel.

 Then add some color to the card.
-For some reason that day, I wanted to paint, so I pulled out my Gansai Tambi watercolors.
+I pulled out my Gansai Tambi watercolors and added color.

 Step 8: Finally I finished off the cards with some Nuvo Crystal drops.
 These are great to add dimension and color to your card.
 Keep these away from your kids though, my daughters can use up one bottle in a day!